alvidofaisal/TurboMart/PRD.md

 ## Conclusion

-TurboMart replaces Oracle VMs with Cloudflare Pages and Workers, integrates Supabase for user management, and retains CockroachDB with its single-account cycling strategy.
-This delivers a fast, scalable, zero-cost e-commerce platform rivaling industry leaders, leveraging global CDNs and edge computing.
+TurboMart replaces Oracle VMs with **Vercel hosting**, integrates Supabase for user management, and retains CockroachDB with its single-account cycling strategy.
+It utilizes **Cloudflare R2 and KV remotely** for storage and caching.
+This aims to deliver a fast, scalable e-commerce platform rivaling industry leaders, leveraging **Vercel's serverless platform and CDN**, while carefully managing potential cross-service costs to maintain low operational expenses.

 ## Technical Notes